icon

 Reducing the Appearance of Aging

 Fat distribution can change as people age, leading to unwanted fullness in the chin and neck area.
-A youthful appearance may be achieved by reducing this fullness with chin liposuction.
+While severe sagging may require a face lift treatment, a youthful appearance can often be achieved simply by reducing this fullness with chin liposuction.

 Benefits of Chin Liposuction